 Example 2: Hyatt Ziva Cancun

-This Hyatt Ziva Cancun Hyatt’s all-inclusive properties and costs 25,000 points for 2 guests.
+The Hyatt Ziva Cancun all-inclusive property costs 25,000 points for 2 guests.
 More guests require more points!
 So let’s say you purchase a total of 50,400 points (including the bonus), that will cost you a total of $864.
 This can be redeemed for a two night stay, which will most likely save you a good chuck of change, especially over the peak winter months.
 I’ve stayed at this property twice and typically always see it costing over $600/night for two guests (although I always use points).
 Purchasing points would save you close to $400 for the two nights.

 This same math can also be used at the new upcoming Hyatt Ziva Cap Cana property in Punta Cana.